 The disadvantage of a monoculture is the lack of nitrogen in soils if no legumes are seeded there.
 Another minus is the erosion issue because tilled (cultivated) crops are likely to cause it.
 In terms of diseases and pests, monoculture requires continuous usage of the same chemicals to tackle the issue.

 Since crops are location-based, GIS (Geographic Information System) introduces farm management software to help farmers make timely and well-informed decisions.
-EOS Crop Monitoring, a digital agro-platform, in addition to a comprehensive assessment of the field, also provides farmers with weather forecasts, fertilizer maps, problematic areas analysis, among many other features, which significantly reduces costs.
+EOSDA Crop Monitoring, a digital agro-platform, in addition to a comprehensive assessment of the field, also provides farmers with weather forecasts, fertilizer maps, problematic areas analysis, among many other features, which significantly reduces costs.

 How it works in EOSDA Crop Monitoring